3.3 Balanced Search Trees

 red-black BSTs are built by inserting keys in ascending order.

-Insert 255 keys in a red-black BST in ascending order.
+Solution.
+The following visualization shows 255 keys inserted into a red-black BST in ascending order.

 Answer the previous two questions for the case when

 the keys are inserted in descending order.

 Solution.
 False.
 The following visualization shows 255 keys inserted into a red-black BST in descending order.